-EM provides a few basic tools along with the issues.
-For example, Issue 1 contains a basic screwdriver and Free Gift #1 is a small toolkit.
+EM provides a few basic tools along with the parts.
+For example, Phase 2 contains a basic screwdriver and Free Gift #1 is a small toolkit.
 I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

 If this model is anything like the Eaglemoss 1:8 scale Back to the Future Delorean I am building, it is assembled using hundreds of tiny screws.
 The screws are marked by Eaglemoss with designations like AP, BP, AM, CM, etc. The second letter is the type of material the screw is used on: P = plastic and M = metal.
 As there will so many screws, keeping them organized is extremely helpful.
-And, since Eaglemoss includes extra screws in every issue, you will need someplace to store them all.
+And, since Eaglemoss includes extra screws in every phase, you will need someplace to store them all.